JaneliaSciComp/repp/README.md

 Biologists profit when they can re-use DNA during plasmid design: it enables cheaper designs and faster builds.
 But parsing through all re-usable DNA is completely infeasible.
 For example, there are over 75,000 plasmids in Addgene -- the likelihood of knowing the best combination and ordering of sub-sequences from Addgene for a given plasmid design is low.

-`repp` enables such plasmid design.
-It turns plasmid specifications into designs using the least expensive design with both existing DNA fragments (PCR) and newly synthesized DNA fragments.
-Plasmids are specifiable using their target sequence, features, or sub-fragments.
+`repp` does such plasmid design.
+It turns specifications into assembly plans that use the least expensive combination of existing (PCR) and newly synthesized DNA fragments.
+Target plasmids are specifiable using their target sequence, features, or sub-fragments.

 ## Publication

-We published a paper about repp in PLOS One: [Timmons, J.J. & Densmore D. Repository-based plasmid design.
+We published a paper about `repp` in PLOS One: [Timmons, J.J. & Densmore D. Repository-based plasmid design.
 PLOS One.](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0223935) We used it to build thousands of plasmids from iGEM and Addgene and showed that it reduced the cost of plasmid design as compared to synthesis.

 ## Examples

-See [/examples](/examples) to see input/output from repp.
+See [/examples](/examples) to see input/output from `repp`.

 <br>